The purpose of the Sustainability Commission is to create an informational clearinghouse and an open compendium of sustainability best practices.

 2019 Meeting Minutes

-The commission shall be composed of nine members.
-Each member shall be appointed to a three-year term.
-Terms are staggered.
-Members shall be chosen based on an area of expertise within sustainability.
+The Commission consists of nine members, serving three-year terms.
+Members are chosen based on an area of expertise within sustainability.

 National Pollinator Week - June 17-23, 2019